Click to Skip Ad

 James Callis and Kristin Scott Thomas in “Slow Horses.”
 Image source: Apple

-Lamb is the spook who leads an outpost of washed-up spies who’ve all committed nearly career-ending mistakes of one sort or another.
-When asked whether he’s in charge of the agency’s “rejects,” Lamb dismisses the question in a huff with: “They don’t like being called that.”
+Lamb is the paunchy, chain-smoking agency veteran in charge of Slough House, the outpost of washed-up spies who get sent there because they’ve all either committed major infractions or pissed off the wrong higher-ups.
+When asked whether that means he’s nominally in charge of the agency’s “rejects,” Lamb dismisses the question in a huff: “They don’t like being called that.”

 What do you call them, then?
 “The rejects.”

-That’s the sort of dry, world-weary ennui that pervades Slough House, which turns everything familiar about the spy genre on its head.
-Instead of spies that look and act more like superheroes, the Slow Horses herein very much live up to their name by generally sucking at their job — but still managing to surprise from time to time.
+Lamb is always quick to deploy withering barbs like that one to any and all, but especially to the misfits condemned by MI5 to the agency’s musty and rotting Slough House — which, in point of fact, is a clever invention by Herron that turns everything familiar about the spy genre on its head.
+Instead of spies that look and act like superheroes, in other words, the Slow Horses herein very much live up to their name by generally sucking at their job but still managing to surprise from time to time.

-One thing that particularly excites me about Slow Horses Season 4 is that we’ll get to spend more time with a heretofore criminally underused side character.
+One thing that particularly excites me about Season 4 of this fan-favorite Apple series is that we’ll get to spend more time with a heretofore criminally underused side character.

-David Cartwright, legendary former spy, and grandfather to tryhard Jackson Lamb understudy River Cartwright, will have a much larger role this time around.
+David Cartwright — a legendary former spy himself, as well as grandfather to tryhard Jackson Lamb understudy River Cartwright — will have a much larger role this time around.
 The elder Cartwright slowly starts to lose his mind as a result of dementia, something we’ve already seen little hints of before now.
 The younger Cartwright has to wrestle with his grandfather’s insistence that someone is trying to kill him while at the same getting to the bottom of the shopping center bombing that actually killed scores of people.

-And, as if all that wasn’t enough, Cartwright also stumbles onto a conspiracy that connects the bombing to his grandfather’s past.
-I don’t know about you all, but I’ve certainly been more than ready to visit Spook Street for months now.
+As if all that wasn’t enough, Cartwright also stumbles onto a conspiracy that connects the bombing to his grandfather’s past.
+In other words: What dark and twisted intrigue awaits on Spook Street.

 Andy Meek Trending News Editor